mlrun/mlrun/docs/install/kubernetes.md

 When the installation is complete, the helm command prints the URLs and Ports of all the MLRun CE services.

+> **Note:**
+> There is currently a known issue with installing the chart on Macs using Apple Silicon (M1).
+The issue is to the pipelines
+> mysql database not being able to start.
+The workaround for now is to opt out of pipelines by installing the chart with the
+> `--set pipelines.mysql.enabled=false`.

 ## Configuring Online Feature Store
 The MLRun Community Edition now supports the online feature store.
 To enable it, you need to first deploy a REDIS service that is accessible to your MLRun CE cluster.
 To deploy a REDIS service, refer to the following [link](https://redis.io/docs/getting-started/).